drlsn/gwent-clone-api-doc/README.md

 - Making a business app - but my goal is to make a game, though probably a typical app and focusing on solving a realistic problem, could have more value, maybe for other people, maybe for, for a portfolio in more typical business industries other than gamedev.

 #### Technical Feasibility
-&nbsp;&nbsp;&nbsp;&nbsp; Done some backend already, but now the focus is more on quality, at least on backend side of it.
+&nbsp;&nbsp;&nbsp;&nbsp; Although I don't have as much experience in backend development yet, I've done [something](https://github.com/drlsn/PageTree) already, so I'm pretty certain I can accomplish the task.
+Everything depends on how much I am going to focus on quality attributes.

 #### Other technical options
 - Unity3D with a networking plugin, ex.
 Photon